silbinarywolf/gml-go/README.md

 ## Documentation

-* TODO when the library has progressed
+* TODO when this library has been refactored
 * [License](LICENSE.md)

 # Rough Roadmap